Punktum-dk/epp-service-specification/README.md

 <a id="dkhmusertype"></a>
 ### `dkhm:userType`

-The `userType` extension is used to categorize a contact type, since the requirements for data differs between the different usertypes, we need to be able to differentiate between: company, individual, public organisation and association.
+The `userType` extension is used to categorize a contact type, since the requirements for data differs between the different user types, we need to be able to differentiate between: company, individual, public organization and association.
 More information is available under the [create contact](#create-contact) command.

 Related extensions are `dkhm:EAN`, `dkhm:CVR` and `dkhm:pnumber`.

 <a id="dkhmean"></a>
 ### `dkhm:EAN`

-The EAN extension, holds the EAN number associated with public organisations in Denmark.
+The EAN extension, holds the EAN number associated with public organizations in Denmark.
 The field is mandatory for this type of contact objects and is required for electronic invoicing, more information is available under the [create contact](#create-contact) command.

 <a id="dkhmcvr"></a>
 ### `dkhm:CVR`